wjzhengsh/blockchain/howto/peer_deploy_ibp.md

 3. On the **General** tab, complete the following fields:
   - **Name:** Give your secret a unique name within your cluster.
 You will use this name when you deploy your peer.
 The name must be all lowercase.
-  **Note:** When you deploy a peer, a new secret is automatically generated by the deployment with the name `<helm_release_name>-secret`.
-Therefore, when you name your secret, be sure the name of the secret differs from the `<helm_release_name>-secret` .
+  **Note:** When you deploy a peer, a new secret is automatically generated by the deployment with the name `<helm release name you intend to use>-secret`.
+Therefore, when you name this secret, be sure the name of the secret differs from the `<helm release name you intend to use>-secret` .
 Otherwise, the helm chart deployment will fail because the secret it tries to create already exists.
   - **Namespace:** The namespace to add your secret.
 Select the `namespace` that you want to deploy your peer to.
   - **Type:** Enter the value `Opaque`.